funcompbio/practical1/practical1.md

 ```

 then, the command to copy one of these two files to the current CWD **would be**
+(due to the length of the filename, you'll probably have to scroll the code
+chunk to the right to see the entire command)

 ```
 $ cp /Users/robert/Downloads/Vigil_ncia_microbiol_gica_sentinella_a_Atenci__Prim_ria__mostres_analitzades.csv .